 - Remove cake once done baking and let it cool for 10 minutes.

-- To make the icing: In a small bowl, whisk to combine the powdered sugar, 2 tablespoons of milk and vanilla extract.
+- In a small bowl, whisk to combine the powdered sugar, 2 tablespoons of milk and vanilla extract.
 If your glaze is too thick, add the extra tablespoon of milk, if needed.

 - Drizzle the icing over the cake and serve immediately!